 Valuation is the financial process of determining what a company is worth.
 Valuation ratios put that insight into the context of a company’s share price, where they serve as useful tools for evaluating investment potential.
 Here is a list of principle valuation ratios.

-Price-to-earnings ratio (P/E) looks at the relationship between a company’s stock price and its earnings.
-The P/E ratio gives investors an idea of what the market is willing to pay for the company’s earnings.
-The ratio is determined by dividing a company’s current share price by its earnings per share.
+Price-to-earnings ratio (P/E) looks at the relationship between a company's stock price and its earnings.
+The P/E ratio gives investors an idea of what the market is willing to pay for the company's earnings.
+The ratio is determined by dividing a company's current share price by its earnings per share.
 For example, if a company is currently trading at $25 a share and its earnings over the last 12 months are $1.35 per share, the P/E ratio for the stock would be 18.5 ($25/$1.35).
-As the P/E goes up, it shows that current investor sentiment is that the company is worth more.
+As the P/E goes up, it shows that current investor sentiment is favorable.
 A dropping P/E is an indication that the company is out of favor with investors.

 Price-to-book value (P/B) is a measurement that looks at the value the market places on the book value of the company.
 It is calculated by taking the current price per share and dividing by the book value per share.
 The book value of a company is the difference between the balance sheet assets and balance sheet liabilities.
 It is an estimation of the value of the company if it were to be liquidated.
 For example, a company with a share price of $60 and a book value of $65 per share would have a P/B ratio of 0.9.
 A ratio over 1 generally implies that the market is willing to pay more than the equity per share, while a ratio under 1 implies that the market is willing to pay less.